nonnb/nonnb.github.io/SmartGit/Latest/Installation/On-premise-update-server.md

 <signature>
 ```

-You will usually want to copy the control files from our website as is
-and only adjust the `sourceRoolUrl` to your company-internal URL.
-An
+You will usually want to copy the control files from our website as-is and only adjust the `sourceRoolUrl` to your company-internal URL.
-example Windows update control file for SmartGit 17.1.2 **with adjusted
-URL** might look like:
+An example Windows update control file for SmartGit 17.1.2 **with adjusted URL** might look like:

 #### Example
 >